nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Viewing a student's attendance throughout the course: `attendance`

-Shows a summary of a student's attendance like this:
+You can view a summary of a student's attendance like this:

 <img src="./images/UiStudentAttendanceView.png" width="650" height="529"/>